 COURSE AIMS AND INTENDED LEARNING OUTCOMES

-The course aims to provide students with introductory notions of descriptive (both univariate and bivariate) and inferential tatistics.
+The course aims to provide students with introductory notions of descriptive (both univariate and bivariate) and inferential Statistics.

 Intended learning outcomes

 1) Knowledge and understanding

 Students will be able to identify and understand measures of synthesis, association and linear dependence adequate to the analysis of a sample of statistical units or of a population.
 Students will be able to identify the appropriate statistical measures to compare a phenomenon observed within two distinct collectives.
 Students will know definitions, formulas and meaning of univariate and bivariate descriptive statistics indices.
 Students will be able to visualize the frequency distributions of various types of statistical variables and of direct and inverse linear dependence.
 Students will know the definitions and axioms of probability calculation, on which statistical inference is based; students will be able to extract and recognize a probabilistic sample and will be able to explain the meaning of a representative sample of a population.
 Students will then be able to interpret the results of a statistical test and evaluate whether the sample data support predefined research hypotheses.
 Students will demonstrate knowledge of the specific terminology of the subject.